knol3j/hashnhedge/site/content/posts/2025/08/useless-is-available-for-trading/index.md

   description: ""
   keywords: ["news", "markets", "brief"]
 ---
-**Headline** "Kraken Lists 'Useless' Token for Trading"  **Summary Meta Description** Kraken has added the "Useless" token to its trading platform, allowing users to buy and sell the cryptocurrency.
-The token's purpose is to be used as a form of satire, highlighting the perceived excesses of the cryptocurrency market.  **Key Points**  * Kraken has listed the "Useless" token for trading * The token's sole purpose is to criticize the excesses of the cryptocurrency market * Trading pairs include USDT and EUR * Users can buy and sell the token on Kraken's exchange  **Takeaways**  1.
-The listing of the "Useless" token highlights the growing trend of satire in the cryptocurrency space, where tokens are created to poke fun at the market or its participants.
-2. The move by Kraken to list the token may be seen as a nod to the creativity and irreverence of some cryptocurrency enthusiasts, who often use new tokens as a form of social commentary.  **Sources** https://blog.kraken.com/product/asset-listings/useless-is-available-for-trading
+Here's the news brief:  **Headline** "Kraken Adds 'Useless' Cryptocurrency to Trading Platform"  **Summary Meta Description** "Digital asset exchange Kraken has listed 'Useless', a cryptocurrency created as a satire of Bitcoin's volatility and market trends.
+The new addition joins other unconventional assets on Kraken's trading platform."  **Key Points:**  * 'Useless' is now available for trading on Kraken, alongside over 200 other digital assets. * Created in 2018 by the founder of Dogecoin, Jackson Palmer, as a critique of Bitcoin's market fluctuations. * The cryptocurrency has gained a niche following and is being listed despite its name and purpose.  **Takeaways:**  1. **Kraken Expands Unconventional Asset Listings**: By adding 'Useless' to its platform, Kraken demonstrates its willingness to cater to diverse investor interests, even if they challenge traditional notions of value.
+2. **Market Trends: A Reflection of Investor Sentiment**: The listing of 'Useless', a cryptocurrency born from satire, highlights the complex and often humorous nature of cryptocurrency markets, where investor sentiment can shift rapidly.  **Sources** https://blog.kraken.com/product/asset-listings/useless-is-available-for-trading